-The full release of Football Manager 2020 (FM20) is just a matter of days away, with Beta gameplay already available for those who pre-ordered.
+The full release of Football Manager 2020 (FM20) is just a matter of hours away, with Beta gameplay having been available for a few weeks.

 Sports Interactive's football sim has long been considered the ultimate immersive experience for armchair pundits, so with that in mind we cover absolutely everything you need to know about the new game.

 Football Manager 2020 Release Date and Beta

 Football Manager 2020 arrives on November 19th 2019.